sinclairzx81/typebox/readme.md

 <a name='types-javascript'></a>

-### JavaScript Types
+### Extended Types

 TypeBox provides an extended type set that can be used to create schematics for common JavaScript constructs.
 These types can not be used with any standard Json Schema validator; but can be used to frame schematics for interfaces that may receive Json validated data.
-JavaScript types are prefixed with the `[JavaScript]` jsdoc comment for convenience.
+JavaScript types are prefixed with the `[Extended]` jsdoc comment for convenience.
 The following table lists the supported types.

 ```typescript
 ┌────────────────────────────────┬─────────────────────────────┬────────────────────────────────┐